nikule4ka/MovieMania/README.md

 - Routing.
 Thanks to which you can share movies with friends, acquaintances and they will not need to waste time searching for a movie

-Technologies stack: JS, REST API, WebPack, Firebase, Axios, Git, SaSS, HTML5
+Technologies stack: JS, REST API, WebPack, Firebase, Git, SaSS, HTML5, Routing.

 ## Angry Beavers team